 Drug form and strengths

 Lokelma comes as a powder, with each dose in an individual packet.
-This powder is mixed with water to form a liquid solution, which you should drink right away.
+This powder is mixed with water to form a liquid suspension, which you should drink right away.
 Lokelma is available in two strengths: 5 grams (g) and 10 g.

 Dosage for hyperkalemia